denisduarte/workplace_extractor/README.md

 * **since** - the starting date for the extraction.
 Use the YYYY-MM-DD format.
 * **until** - the ending date (exclusive) for the extraction.
 Use the YYYY-MM-DD format.
 * **csv** - path of the CSV file that will be created at the end of the extraction
 * **loglevel** - the lev used by `logging`.
-Should be one of ['DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL']
+Should be one of ['DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'].
+A file called `workplace_extractor.log` will be created in the same folder as your Python program

 # Warning
 As many http calls are made during the export process, your program may take a while to finish, depending on the size of your Workplace installation.
-As a reference, on a installation with around 85,000 users, 3,000 groups and 110,000 posts the exectution takes around 4 hours to complete.
+As a reference, on an installation with around 85,000 users, 3,000 groups and 110,000 posts the exectution takes around 4 hours to complete.

 # License